Consumer Medicine Information

 If you take too much Daonil you may experience symptoms of hypoglycaemia (low blood sugar).

 If not treated quickly, these symptoms may progress to loss of co-ordination, slurred speech, confusion, loss of consciousness

 At the first signs of hypoglycaemia, raise your blood glucose quickly by taking jelly beans, sugar or honey, soft drink (non-diet)

 or glucose tablets.

 If you experience any of the symptoms of an overdose, immediately get medical help.

 While you are using Daonil

 Things you must do

-If you are about to start taking any new medicine, tell your doctor and pharmacist that you are taking Daonil.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Daonil.